wojtazk/llm-phishing-detector/README.md

 Type the content to be checked for phishing.\
 Type `<<EOF` as the last line to signal the end of input.

-Get label and prediction from the model.
+Get prediction from the model.

 ![image](https://github.com/user-attachments/assets/27557da8-6bf6-4c03-81a3-26826db36982)